 This zone is under the greatest enrolment pressure in the district.
-In 2019, a new school, cosqonelo, opened and temporarily alleviated the enrolment pressure in this zone.
-In 2020, the utilization rate of the elementary schools is at 97%, and is anticipated to reach 100% by 2021.
+In 2019, a new school, casqanela, opened and temporarily alleviated the enrolment pressure in this zone.
+In 2020, the utilization rate of the elementary schools was 97%.

-By 2030, the utilization rate is expected to be 113%, requiring an additional 352 spaces.
-By 2035, utilization rate is 115%, and 406 additional spaces are required.
+By 2030, the utilization rate is expected to be 112%, requiring an additional 341 spaces.
+By 2035, the utilization rate is 112%, and 328 additional spaces are required.

-After 2027, the Thornhill development is expected to yield additional students in the catchment area of Whonnock Elementary creating the need for an additional 95 spaces by 2030 and 188 spaces by 2035.
+After 2030, the Thornhill development is expected to yield additional students in the catchment area of Whonnock Elementary creating the need for an additional 84 spaces by 2030 and 110 spaces by 2035.